Christine Adams (athlete)

 Christine Adams (born 28 February 1974, Georgsmarienhütte) is a German pole vaulter.
 She won a silver medal at the 1996 European Indoor Championships and a bronze medal at the 2000 European Indoor Championships.

 Her personal best is 4.42 metres, achieved in June 2001 in Weissach.
 This ranks her ninth among German pole vaulters, behind Annika Becker, Yvonne Buschbaum, Carolin Hingst, Anastasija Reiberger, Silke Spiegelburg, Julia Hütter, Nicole Humbert and Martina Strutz.
 However, with 4.66 metres Adams has a better personal best indoor.

+In September 2000, Adams scored 6531 points at a women's decathlon in Lage, placing her in the top 60 performers of all time in the event as of 2025.